Expanding ambulance services for all across India

 To meet this urgent need, ZHL partners with various state governments under the brand Dial 108 in Emergency.
 This could be either free for emergency victims or on a user fee basis, depending on the state.
 This model is currently operational in Bihar, Trivandrum, Punjab and Odisha.

-ZHL also operates a private ambulance service with different prices, where the more affluent pay higher costs, the less affluent pay lesser costs and the very poor emergency victims are treated free of cost.
+ZHL also operates a private ambulance service with different prices, where the more wealthy pay higher costs, the less wealthy pay lesser costs and the very poor emergency victims are treated free of cost.
 This cross-subsidizing model called Dial 1298 for Ambulance is operational in the city of Mumbai, Punjab, Bihar and Kerala.
 Both Dial 108 in emergency and Dial 1298 for Ambulance also employs staff in an emergency call response center and well-trained ambulance crews.

 In addition, ZHL operates an Ambulance Outsourcing model where ZHL provides a fully equipped ambulance with a trained driver and a paramedic to hospitals who outsource this aspect of their business to concentrate on their core specialties of treating patients.